- Physical Reserves – Service Definition

 Scope of Service:

-In order to facilitate access to materials on reserve, course instructors may request that library staff:
+In order to facilitate access to materials on reserve, course instructors may request that reserves staff:

 - Place the following item types on reserve at one of the River Campus Libraries Service Desks: